TheRealSheBoss/COVID-19-MODELLING/README.md

 **GRAPHS**
 1. A variety of graphs would be generated from the functions in the class
 2. Like the EDA, users are free to select their input data
+3. The Boxplot function was written independently in order to prevent errors in the general class, in which functions were required to have two variables

+**SIMULATION VIDEO**
+MP4 video of the simulation

+**PHOTOS**
+Pictures of the graphs plotted